20+ Best Things to Do at Woodbine Beach 2023

 Across from there and beside the Woodbine Beach parking lot, you will find Booster Juice, the Toronto Beach Club Restaurant, and the Boardwalk Cafe.
 The cafe serves coffee, sandwiches, and pastries.

 The Beach Club will likely require a reservation and is an up-scale restaurant.
 The next closest refreshment stand is the Beaches N’ Cream Cafe at Kew Beach.
-Queen St. E. is also a great option for restaurants and patios and is a 10 minute walk from the beach.
+Queen St. E. is also a great option for restaurants and patios and is a 10-minute walk from the beach.

-Yes!
-Throughout the park you will find public BBQs.
-You can use any of these public BBQs as long as they haven’t been reserved.
 You will need to book a permit and pay a fee online if you want to bring your own BBQ or if you want to reserve a specific location for large groups.

 There are public washrooms at several locations along the beach.
 That being said, they are usually open seasonally.

 The washroom located at the bottom of Kew Gardens (near Beaches N’ Cream cafe and the off-leash dog park) is open all year round.
 Located near the outdoor pool is a recently renovated bathing station.
-Here you can find washrooms and a place to change into your bathing suit.
-There are also washrooms located in Ashbridges Bay Park, just off the boardwalk and past the volleyball courts.

 Yes!
 Some parts of Woodbine Beach are wheelchair-accessible.
 Close to the Donald D. Summerville Pool, there is a plastic path to help people cross the sand between the boardwalk and the lake.
 There are also wheelchair-accessible spots in the parking lots.